dlill/DynSysBio2019/Exercises/aufgaben00.md

     Unfortunately, we cannot use Julia in another way on the Cip-pools, since this would require updating the Cip-pool computers.

-## Exercise 2
+## Exercise 2 - Getting to know Julia

-* Goals of the exercise:
-    * Learn how to get help in Julia
-    * Learn basic Julia commands
-    * Usage and installation Julia-packages

-In your home-folder create a new folder DynSysBio2019_programming and create the file tutorial0.jl.
+In your home-folder, create a new folder `DynSysBio2019_programming` and create the file tutorial0.jl.
 Solve the following questions in the script.
-You can get inspiration from Examples/FirstSteps.jl
+You can get inspiration from `DynSysBio2019/Examples/FirstSteps.jl`

 1. Create a 3x3 matrix A with entries 1:9
 1. Multiply each element of A by 2